geology

 Where is LNG Received?

 Japan, South Korea and Taiwan were the first major buyers of LNG.
 These areas have very high populations and very little access to domestic fossil fuel resources.
 LNG gave them access to a clean-burning fuel that was easy to distribute once pipelines were in place.
 Many other countries now have regasification terminals.
-These include: Belgium, Brazil, Canada, Chile, China, France, India, Italy, Greece, Mexico, Spain, UK and the United States.
+These include: Belgium, Brazil, Canada, Chile, China, France, India, Italy, Greece, Mexico, Spain, UK, and the United States.

 How is LNG Stored?

 LNG is stored in heavily insulated storage tanks that are specially designed to hold a cold-temperature liquid.
-Most tanks are double-wall with an outer wall of thick concrete and an inner wall of high quality steel.
+Most tanks are double-wall with an outer wall of thick concrete and an inner wall of high-quality steel.
 Between the walls is a thick layer of highly efficient insulation.
 Many facilities have underground storage tanks for increased insulation.

-No matter how well the tanks are insulated some LNG will boil off and evaporate as natural gas.
+No matter how well the tanks are insulated, some LNG will boil off and evaporate as natural gas.
 This gas is generally removed from the tank.
 It is either used on-site as a fuel or refrigerated back to the liquid state and returned to the tank.

 How is LNG Transported?

-Most LNG is transported in specially designed ships known as "LNG carriers".
+Most LNG is transported in specially designed ships known as "LNG carriers."
 These ships have double hulls to protect the cargo from damage and as a safeguard against leaks.
 Smaller quantities of LNG are transported in specially designed trucks and railcars.

 Environmental Impact of LNG

 Natural gas has a much lower environmental impact when it is burned than other fossil fuels.
 It emits less carbon dioxide, less particulate matter and produces less ash.
-Although LNG is burned in the form of natural gas it has a greater environmental impact than natural gas that has not been liquefied.
+Although LNG is burned in the form of natural gas, it has a greater environmental impact than natural gas that has not been liquefied.
 This is because LNG requires an expenditure of energy to liquefy, transport and regasify.

 After these impacts are considered, LNG has a greater environmental impact than natural gas but generally has a lower impact than burning coal or oil.
-If one considers that the LNG might have been flared at the source as a waste product the environmental impact is lowered.
+If one considers that the LNG might have been flared at the source as a waste product, the environmental impact is lowered.

 Public Support and Opposition to LNG Terminals

 Public support for LNG projects is generally mixed - especially on the import side where large numbers of people may be located near the regasification facility.
 Although some people hope that LNG will bring them a reliable source of economical natural gas, others have concerns that the regasification plant or the transport vehicles might explode or catch fire.
 Some people are also concerned that LNG facilities are terrorist targets.
-Although LNG has an excellent history of safety, these concerns can not be assigned a probability of zero.
+Although LNG has an excellent history of safety, these concerns cannot be assigned a probability of zero.

 The Geography of Natural Gas